duncan-r/SHIP/docs/source/overview.rst

       print ("They're different")   # Will print this one

-Also note that you don't want to just reassign self.associates.parent = new_parent as the new_parent will be a 'hanging object' if you like.
-Meaning that it isn't associated with a, in this case TGC, ControlFile and it isn't referenced by a TCF or another TGC file.
+Also note that you don't want to just reassign self.associates.parent = new_parent as the new_parent will be a 'hanging object', if you like.
+Meaning that it isn't associated with a, in this case, TGC ControlFile and it isn't referenced by a TCF or another TGC file.
 For more information on this have a look at the :ref:`addingtuflowparts-top` section.